axiom-data-science/portal-docs/DataMap.rst

 Downloading Data
 ****************

-Data may be downloaded through the data catalog.
+Data may be downloaded through the data catalog, as described in `this <http://help.axds.co/portals/DataCatalog.html#downloading-visualized-data>`_ section.

 **********
 Data Views